 What is the RAC program?

-As of June 2016, the Department has awarded Health Management Systems, Inc., (HMS) a contract to act as its Recovery Audit Contractor (RAC).
+In 2021, the Department awarded Health Management Systems, Inc., (HMS) the contract to act as its Recovery Audit Contractor (RAC).

 For more information on Health Management Services, Inc. (HMS) and RAC related resources for providers please go to:

 The purpose of the RAC is to reduce improper payments while also presenting billing education opportunities to providers to improve the accuracy of claims submitted to the Department for reimbursement.
 Under the RAC, all provider types will be audited.
 The RAC vendor will audit the following types of claims: Health First Colorado fee-for-service, waiver services, managed care, and Child Health Plan Plus (CHP+) claims.

 The RAC lookback period is seven years (84 months) from the Paid Date of the Health First Colorado claim.
 For more information on the lookback period and State Program rules, see the State Plan Amendment CO-16-003.

 HMS will conduct post-payment claims reviews of provider-submitted Health First Colorado paid claims to determine whether services were actually provided, medically necessary, coded correctly, and properly paid or denied.

 Are providers required to cooperate with the RAC?